LapisHusky/dropperutilities/readme.md

 - Run `pkg ./out.js --public --compress=Brotli` to convert that into executables for Windows, Linux, and MacOS.
 This may take a while, you can do it without `--compress=Brotli` to speed it up.

 ## Recent Updates
+- Added a tick counter, counts starting when the client accepts teleportation to the next map (or the gate is opened), and ends on your first movement where you collide with a portal block.
+Does not currently support 1.18.
 - Fixed a bug where the party command queue was not intercepting most party commands from the user.
 This resulted in Hypixel sometimes rate-limiting your commands or the bot's responses.
 - Added cross-version support, now supports every version that Hypixel does below 1.19
 - Improved error handling and logging; this will now attempt to create trusted.txt in the current directory if it doesn't exist